 An expert partner can help you move from simply having AEDs to managing a truly response-ready program.
 They handle the complex details of compliance and readiness, giving you the freedom to focus on your core responsibilities while knowing your emergency plan is solid.

-The Benefits of Full Program Oversight
+Why Full Program Oversight Matters

 Managing an AED program involves much more than just buying a device and mounting it on a wall.
 It requires ongoing maintenance, regular staff training, and compliance with a web of local and state regulations.
 Without dedicated oversight, it’s easy for critical tasks to slip through the cracks, like replacing expired electrode pads or updating your registration after moving a device.